bhuvaneshcj/bhuvaneshcj/README.md

 ### About me

 <p align="justify">
-As a Senior Software Engineer with over 3+ years of hands-on experience, I bring a wealth of expertise in designing and developing robust software solutions.
-My skill set spans the full software development lifecycle, including requirements analysis, design, implementation, testing, and deployment.
-Proficient in various programming languages and frameworks, I have a proven track record of delivering high-quality and scalable software applications.
-I thrive in dynamic environments, adapting quickly to emerging technologies and leveraging my problem-solving skills to drive project success.
+Full Stack Developer with 4 years of experience in designing and delivering scalable web and mobile applications using modern frameworks such as Angular, Ionic, Node.js, Laravel, and NestJS.
+Proficient in backend architecture and real-time data processing with technologies like WebSockets and Kafka.
+Successfully developed and deployed microservice-based systems for high-performance applications in fintech and task management domains.
+Experienced across the full software development lifecycle—from system design and architecture to deployment and release management.
+Have published multiple mobile applications to both the Google Play Store and Apple App Store.
+Seeking to contribute to dynamic, product-focused teams building innovative and impactful platforms.
 </p>
 <br>
 <p align="start">